Updated September 15, 2025.

 The Role of a Dentist

-Dentists, in general, and pediatric dentists like Dr. Bret Jerger at here Jerger Pediatric Dentistry in Decatur, focuses on a child’s overall oral health, by:
+Dentists, in general, and pediatric dentists like Dr. Bret Jerger and the Jerger Pediatric Dentistry team, focus on a child’s overall oral health in Decatur by:

-- Providing preventive care like cleanings and fluoride treatments.
+- Providing preventive care, such as cleanings and fluoride treatments.

 - Diagnosing and treating cavities, gum disease, and oral infections.